HubertSchipkowski/sc-interActive-openSrc-201111/README.md

 This corresponds to the idea of the separation of modes that Bret Victor talked about, i.a. here: https://www.youtube.com/watch?v=agOdP2Bmieg.

-Consequently, it would make sense to separate the mode of creating and the mode of (proof-)reading physically by device.
+Consequently, it could make sense to separate the mode of creating and the mode of (proof-)reading physically by device.

 Therefore, the software system's use case scenario is that the writing happens on a desktop/laptop computer and the proofreading on a mobile touch device.